AathifMahir/MauiIcons/src/MauiIcons.FontAwesome.Solid/readme.md

 ## Applying Icon To Text or Placeholder
-Controls that Supports Placeholder, Can Assign the Icon To PlaceHolder or Text, Defaults to Placeholder but can be set to Text by Setting isPlaceHolder Parameter to False
+Controls that Supports Placeholder, Can Assign the Icon To PlaceHolder or Text, Defaults to Placeholder but can be set to Text by Setting TargetName Parameter to `Text`

 `xaml`
 ```xml